simonmeggle/simonmeggle.github.io/_posts/2012-01-30-omd-cluster-pacemaker-4.md

 schreibt die Aktualisierungen zeitversetzt weg.
 Der Daemon wurde für große Installationen geschrieben, welche häufig in E/A-Probleme laufen.
 RRDCacheD soll diese Probleme mildern.

  Im Cluster ist ein guter Kompromiss zu treffen zwischen Caching der Daten und rechtzeitigem Schreiben aufs DRBD-Device – schließlich könnten die wertvollen Daten im Cache durch einen plötzlichen Ausfall des aktiven Knotens für immer verloren gehen, weil sie nicht mehr rechtzeitig den Weg aufs DRBD-Device (und damit in die Replikation) finden.

  Aus diesem Grund ist es ratsam, die Timing-Werte des rrdcacheD in jeder geclusterten Site etwas straffer zu ziehen:

 {% highlight bash %}

-vim /opt/omd/sites/[sitename]/etc/rrdcached.conf [enter]
+root@nagios2:# vim /opt/omd/sites/[sitename]/etc/rrdcached.conf
-\# Data is written to disk every TIMEOUT seconds.
+# Data is written to disk every TIMEOUT seconds.
 If this option is
-\# not specified the default interval of 300 seconds will be used.
+# not specified the default interval of 300 seconds will be used.
-\#TIMEOUT=3600
+#TIMEOUT=3600
 TIMEOUT=180

-\# rrdcached will delay writing of each RRD for a random
+# rrdcached will delay writing of each RRD for a random
-\# number of seconds in the range [0,delay).
+# number of seconds in the range [0,delay).
 This will avoid too many
-\# writes being queued simultaneously.
+# writes being queued simultaneously.
 This value should be no
-\# greater than the value specified in TIMEOUT.
+# greater than the value specified in TIMEOUT.
-\#RANDOM_DELAY=1800
+#RANDOM_DELAY=1800
 RANDOM_DELAY=90

-\# Every FLUSH_TIMEOUT seconds the entire cache is searched for old values
+# Every FLUSH_TIMEOUT seconds the entire cache is searched for old
+values
-\# which are written to disk.
+# which are written to disk.
 This only concerns files to which
-\# updates have stopped, so setting this to a high value, such as
+# updates have stopped, so setting this to a high value, such as
-\# 3600 seconds, is acceptable in most cases.
+# 3600 seconds, is acceptable in most cases.
-\#FLUSH_TIMEOUT=7200
+#FLUSH_TIMEOUT=7200
 FLUSH_TIMEOUT=360

 {% endhighlight %}